diffpy/diffpy.srxplanargui/docs/source/index.rst

 Authors
 =======

-``diffpy.srxplanargui`` is developed by Rundong Hua, Simon Billinge, Billinge Group members.
+``diffpy.srxplanargui`` is developed by Xiaohao Yang, Simon Billinge, Billinge Group members.
 The maintainer for this project is Simon Billinge.
 For a detailed list of contributors see https://github.com/diffpy/diffpy.srxplanargui/graphs/contributors.

 ============